jbystronski/db-essentials/README.md

 ## Description

+Out of the box, no dependencies

+This is a database package built mainly upon mongodb syntax.
+It serves as a local database environment, as all database files are stored locally.

-In essence this package is a local database manager.
+In essence this package is a local database manager in the vein of NOSQL type databases.
 Each database collection is stored as a JSON file.
 This serves an alternative if you don't want or for some reason can't hook up to an external database source.
 You can set your database to "local" or "no_persist" mode.
 The latter is a default setting, it ignores any modifications made to database records (like deleting, saving or updating records), however it still simulates them, so it's best for a real experience website previews in production.
 The "local" mode allows for complete data manipulation and it's best suited for development stage.

 The package itself is bare bones, it comes with no dependecy chain and regardless of that it still covers all basic to moderate database necessities.
 The 'no_persist' mode is best for website previews, when you want the user to perform certain actions that simulate real effect on records.
 Beacause it relies on internal sources only, data objects are build on the fly and it works quite fast, though shortcomings of this approach are obvious.

-As of recently, there is the db-essentials-mongo module available.
-It comes with the same unified api and allows to easily switch back and forth without no changes to the code.
-More implementations are considered.
+Query actions amd modifiers are closely modelled after mongodb, and implement majority of mongodb features when it comes to CRUD operations.
+Functionality is going to be extended over time.
+Refer to the manual to see what you can use.

+Mongodb extension for this package will be released any soon and more extensions are considered.

 ## Installation